psu-sleic/policies/sops/sleic-3T-sops-revised.md

 An individual who agrees to participate in research at SLEIC.

 ## 3. Nature of the risk

-The use of Magnetic Resonance Imaging (MRI) presents known safety hazards.
+The use of magnetic resonance imaging (MRI) presents known safety hazards.
 MRI safety guidelines have been developed so that investigators, researchers, students, colleagues, study participants, and associated equipment remain safe in the magnet environment.
 The principal sources of risk include the following:

 - The static or main magnetic field
 	- The strong magnetic field is always present.